iAM-AMR/iAM.AMR.DOC/source/model_building/meta_analysis_guidelines.rst

 Production type factors
 ~~~~~~~~~~~~~~~~~~~~~~~

-Factors comparing organic and conventional production may be combined with factors comparing antimicrobial-free and conventional production.
-As all organic production is by default antimicrobial-free, but not all antimicrobial-free production is organic, the meta-analysis result should be reported as an antimicrobial-free vs conventional production comparison.
+Factors comparing organic and conventional production may be combined with factors comparing antibiotic-free and conventional production.
+As all organic production is by default antibiotic-free, but not all antibiotic-free production is organic, the meta-analysis result should be reported as an antibiotic-free vs conventional production comparison.

+.. important:: Please note that definitions of organic and antibiotic-free production vary across studies, especially if those studies were conducted in different countries.
+For instance, in some cases, antibiotic-free production for swine is defined as no antimicrobials given after weaning (allowing AMU in piglets), while other papers may define antibiotic-free production as no antimicrobials given over the duration of the pigs’ lives.
+Another example: organic production standards in some countries (for some food-animal commodities) may include stocking density or housing requirements, whereas in other countries, they may not.
+It is important to make note of these definitions where provided, and **only combine factors with similar definitions of the production type**.
+If no definitions are provided in the body of the full-text, beyond general designations of “organic” and “antibiotic-free”, then factors with general designations may be combined together.

 Antimicrobial use factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The following AMU-related factor pairings may be combined using meta-analysis:
+The following AMU-related factor pairings **likely should not** be combined using meta-analysis:

 1. Different routes of administration: i.e. feed and water

+* The injection route *should not* be combined with either of the feed or water routes.
+* Feed and water: these have different therapeutic levels in the gut and typically should not be combined with one another.
+In-feed use is typically for prevention, and involves a low dose, whereas administration via water is mainly used for treatment (involving a higher dose).
+This may vary across animal species, however, so the dosage (if provided) or indication (if provided, i.e. preventive versus treatment) should be examined first to determine whether a combination is appropriate.

 The following AMU-related factor pairings **should not** be combined using meta-analysis: